Dan-Viner/LinuxWS/Distributions/Arch/README.md

 **A note regarding the "--classic" flag**: most of the snap are using by default the "strict" confinement, meaning that they have a very limited access to the system and personal file, and they're basically running as independent units.
 However, some snaps requires access to the system files (for example pycharm has to use the python interpreter) so they require a "classic" confinement, meaning that they're basically like any normal installed package.
 To enable the installaion of such packages the user must first enable the access by creating the symlink: `ln -s /var/lib/snapd/snap /snap`, and then to give access permissions to a certain package by adding the `--classic` flag in the package installation.
 Read more about snap confinements [here](https://snapcraft.io/docs/snap-confinement)

+### Timeshift
+Available as an aur package.

+I found that I had the need also to install `cronie` in order for the app to work.
+I don't know why it wasn't installed by default as a dependency.

+Because I'm using BTRFS I also included the 'home' subvolume.
+Note that timeshift only support it if the subvolume was created on the toplevel (5) as @home subvolume (see the [github page](https://github.com/teejee2008/timeshift)).

+Timeshift also recommanding the usage of the BTRFS's qgroups. but they need to be enabled first. see [this page](https://btrfs.wiki.kernel.org/index.php/Quota_support) for the full explanation.
+For me using `sudo btrfs quota enable /` just worked perfectly.

 ### Gnome
 	sudo dnf install gnome-tweak-tool dconf-editor